Exploring Languages

 these simple local definitions as well.

-Under what circumstances does filter' p xs
+Under what circumstances does filter' p xs terminate?
+Do we have

-to assume anything about p
+to assume anything about p?

-about xs
+about xs?

 complexity?